 I looked at the women throwing their arms in the air as they sobbed and I cried.

-Growing up, I knew that my tear pot was dry.
-I hardly cried however bad the situation was; what is worse than the death of a loved one?
+Growing up, I knew that my ‘tear-pot’ was dry.
+I hardly cried, however bad the situation was; what is worse than the death of a loved one?
 Even in death I never cried.
 Surprisingly I shed a tear whenever someone threw a kind gesture my way.
 Like a lady giving up their seat on the bus for me.
-Gash!
-That got my eyes wet.
-But I was always quick to wipe my eyes clean for I hated to be drenched in an emotional sea.
+Gosh!
+That got my eyes wet – but I was always quick to wipe my eyes clean for I hated to be drenched in an emotional sea.

 In 2009, a friend of mine, Pamela, lost her mother.
 She died of stroke.
-It was absurd.
+It was so sad!
 It really was, but while everyone broke down at the news, I remained standing.
 I had no emotion in me to evoke tears.
-I tried, I really did.
-God can testify to that.
+I tried, I really did – God can testify to that.
 I remember searching my entire being for tears to cry but found none.
 All I could do was give words as soothing as honey to the now throbbing hearts.
 That came easy.
-So rather than fake a sad face and drench fake tears, I resorted to being true to self.
+So rather than fake a sad face and cry fake tears, I resorted to being true to self.
 I comforted them.

 I sat at my father’s burial like a spectator.
 I was like a clueless (female) spectator in a stadium save for this situation, I knew that the lifeless figure in the casket was of one of the major contributors to my DNA.

-A few days before; I was at enjoying my long form-four holiday at an uncle’s place (mother’s in-law and long-time business partner).
+A few days before, I was at enjoying my long form-four holiday at an uncle’s place (mother’s in-law and long-time business partner).
 It was one of those lazy afternoons.
 We had just downed a heavy village meal when it started raining.
-I sat down on a mat, in a smoke- filled kitchen with other ladies among whom was my cousin brother’s new bride and my cousin sister.
+I sat down on a mat, in a smoke-filled kitchen with other ladies among whom was my cousin brother’s new bride and his younger sister.
 Twice, I attempted to reject my mother’s phone calls because of the heavy downpour.
-But she insisted.
+But she insisted on calling.
 I figured it must be something serious, so I picked up the third call.
 She demanded that I go home immediately.
-My efforts to establish what was going on without asking much went futile.
+My efforts to establish what was going on went futile.

-I looked straight at my cousin who sat directly opposite me, giving her a look that something was wrong.
+I looked straight at my cousin who sat directly opposite me, trying communicate with my eyes that something was wrong.
 She returned the same look.
 Confused, I looked away.
 I looked at her again as if to insist.
-In my head I was thinking; “you don’t understand.
+In my head I was thinking, “you don’t understand.
 Something is actually wrong!” she did like before.
 I left it at that.